Buyer's guide

 How to evaluate vendors

-Before comparing features, be clear about whether you are buying for a provider, deployer, or hybrid operating model and whether you need a system of record, a runtime control layer, or both.
+Be clear whether you are buying for a provider, a deployer, or both, and whether this tool is your system of record or a specialised layer.

 Look for